-CMED6224 Practicum (12 credits)
+CMED6224.
+Practicum (12 credits)

-It aims to prepare students with a broad mastery of subjects and methods necessary for the field of public health practice, bridging theory and practice.
-In compliance with the standards set by the Council on Education for Public Health "the practicum is a planned, supervised and evaluated public health practice experience" (p.16) with defined learning outcomes and deliverable(s) in which students are expected to demonstrate competency based learning outcomes as defined by the 'Core competencies for the public health professionals May 2010' http://www.phf.org/programs/corecompetencies such as but not limited to the following.
+The Practicum aims to prepare students with a broad mastery of subjects and methods necessary for the field of public health practice, bridging theory and practice.
+The practicum is a planned, supervised and evaluated and students are expected to demonstrate competency as per learning outcomes.